Konrad Bauer: Aerial victory claims

 According to US historian David T. Zabecki, Bauer was credited with 57 aerial victories.
 Obermaier also lists Bauer with 57 aerial victory claims, 39 over the Western Front, including 32 four-engine bombers, and 18 over the Eastern Front.
+Additionally, Page states that his 57 aerial victories were claimed in 416 combat missions.
 According to Weal, he was credited with 68 aerial victories.
+Spick also lists him with 68 aerial victories claimed in 416 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 38 aerial victory claims, plus further ten unconfirmed claims.
 The number of confirmed claims includes 16 on the Eastern Front and 22 on the Western Front, including 13 four-engine bombers.